-In addition, after an in-depth analysis on the lost values of food from the clean, cold waters of Northeast – Niederhelman launched Hingeline (monger.fish) an agency that works with North Atlantic fisherman and regenerative Ocean farmers to better promote the People, Place and Products of Northeast Seafood as a premium and pillar productline from our regional food shed.
+In addition to differentiating meat, after an in-depth analysis on the lost values of food from the clean, cold waters of Northeast – Niederhelman launched Hingeline (monger.fish).
+This agency works with North Atlantic fisherman and regenerative Ocean farmers to better promote the People, Place and Products of Northeast Seafood as a premium and pillar productline from our regional food shed.

 Niederhelman hosts Sourcing Matters (SourcingMatters.show) – a podcast telling the stories of our food, and those fighting for it.
 Aaron also speaks & writes of the unique opportunity for the population densities of the Northeast US to establish a new benchmark for domestic food-systems through promoting environmental and human health as the underpinning to rectify our expensive addiction to cheap food.
 Instilled with admiration for proper stewardship of the land & sea, Aaron sets to reform a broken food system and invest in regenerative production models to remediate the modern plagues associated to the deteriorating value of the Western diet, and the lasting impact of production externalities on the planet.

 Aaron participates on boards for passions ranging from food security -to- climate change -to- social justice.